-1.1 About this Document
+1.1 About this document

-This document is the Wellington Regional Council's Resource Management Charging Policy ("Policy").
-It describes the charges the Council requires for a range of resource management services.
+This document is Greater Wellington's Resource Management Charging Policy ("Policy").
+It describes the charges that are payable to Greater Wellington for a range of resource management services.
+Greater Wellington is the promotional name of the Wellington Regional Council.